 What is Feline Asthma?

 As I mentioned, the signs of feline asthma vary from mild to very severe.
 It depends on how long the problem has been present in your cat, the moment in time when the cat is observed as well as the individual peculiarities of your cat’s immune system.
 In mild cases or between crises, a mild cough or a squeaky wheeze might be all you notice.
 Owners sometimes tell me that their cats are less active and playful – probably due to difficulty catching their breath after exercise – but many cats only show a reluctance to move about after exertion or during severe, periodic attacks.
-You can view videos of typical attacks on .
+You can view videos of typical asthma attacks on

-The signs of advanced asthma or an asthmatic crisis (“status asthmaticus”) are considerably more dramatic.
+The signs of advanced asthma or an asthmatic crisis are considerably more dramatic.
 These cats are obviously having problems obtaining enough oxygen.
 Attacks often begin suddenly.
 These cats are intent on their difficulty and pay little attention to other things around them.
 They breathe very intently and deliberately and their breaths are labored, rapid, and involve the muscles of their abdomen as well as those of their chest.
 Expiration – as well as inspiration – of air is difficult for them.
 When severe, they breath with their mouth open.
-It is common for these cat to have their forelegs extended forward – as if praying.
+It is common for these cat to have their front legs extended forward – as if praying.
 Without medical oxygen at hand, attacks like these are occasionally fatal.
 It is very important that cats in this situation not be disturbed unnecessarily in ways that compound their difficulties.

 Upper respiratory infections or pneumonia

 Cats that cough or gasp because of bacterial or viral infections should have other signs that suggest to your veterinarian that asthma is not the underlying cause of their breathing difficulties.
 Things like eye and nose drainage, the x-ray distribution of their lung disease and lab work results that indicate an infection.